stellar/java-stellar-anchor-sdk/docs/03 - Implementing the Anchor Server/README.md

 * [`anchor-tests`], a.k.a.
 Anchor Validator:
     * These are smoke tests that verify if the basics of the [SEPs] (interoperability protocols) are working correctly.
-    * It can be run from the web interface (https://anchor-tests.stellar.org) or the [command line](https://github.com/stellar/java-stellar-anchor-sdk/blob/6a3db93ee0fb30dda3abaab79957c516bc9aa605/.github/workflows/build_and_test.yml#L90).
+    * It can be run from the web interface (https://anchor-tests.stellar.org) or the [command line](https://github.com/stellar/java-stellar-anchor-sdk/blob/6a3db93ee0fb30dda3abaab79957c516bc9aa605/.github/workflows/build_and_test.yml#L90) (easier).
     * These tests depend on a successful integration between the Anchor Platform and your Anchor Server.
-This project shipped with an [Anchor Reference Server](/anchor-reference-server) that can be used for test purposes, but Anchors will be deploying their own Anchor Server containing their core business logic.
+This project shipped with an [Anchor Reference Server](/anchor-reference-server) that can be used for test purposes, but Anchors need to deploy their own Anchor Server containing their core business logic.
 * Demo Wallet (https://demo-wallet.stellar.org):
 	* The demo wallet can be used to test how a wallet (or Sending Anchor) will interact with your infrastructure.
 	* It can be used to test the end-to-end [SEP-31] flow, where the Demo Wallet works like a Sending Anchor while the Platform is the Receiving Anchor.